Sinéad Sullivan-Paul

-is a trauma-informed, neurodiversity-affirming psychotherapy practise with a strong foundation in spiritually-integrated, multi-cultural, decolonizing spiritual healing frameworks.
+is a trauma-informed, neurodiversity-affirming practitioner with a strong foundation in cultural integration, liberatory, body and land-based healing frameworks.

-Experienced in individual and group facilitation, ethical consultation, crisis intervention, and cultural program development.
+Sinéad identifies as a spiritual nomad, experienced in individual and group facilitation, ethical consultation, crisis intervention, and program development on every continent.

-Passionate about somatic and inclusive modalities serving marginalized and system-impacted communities, including the houseless, incarcerated, Indigenous, and underserved youth to uplift marginalized voices toward agency and belonging.
+Passionate about somatic and inclusive modalities, Sinéad has been serving marginalized and system-impacted communities, including the Canadian houseless, incarcerated, Indigenous, and underserved youth for over 20 years.
+Her experiential wisdom as educator, facilitator, wilderness guide, and community counsellor, now culminates as licensed psychotherapy and spiritual care clinic.

 Current Research